reignstudios/Unity3D-XRInput/README.md

 * Select Input type and ready to go!

 ## 'SteamVR' setup
-* Ensure 'com.valvesoftware.unity.openvr' .tgz file is installed via Unity package manager for OpenVR input mode
+* Ensure <a href="https://github.com/ValveSoftware/unity-xr-plugin/releases">'com.valvesoftware.unity.openvr'</a> .tgz file is installed via Unity package manager for OpenVR input mode
 * NOTE: In 'Packages/manifest.json' you can set packages to be relitive paths like so: "file:../com.some-package.tgz"'
 * <b>NOTE: SteamVR Plugin must NOT be installed for OpenVR_Legacy Input mode to work!</b>
 * <b>NOTE: If SteamVR Plugin is installed follow these steps for OpenVR Input mode to work!</b>